chtenb/chtenb.github.io/blog/lush.md

 ### List encoding
 Lists are supported by Lush.
-It also acts as a mapping by the following convention: a list entry that contains an `=` character can be treated as a key-value pair, whereby the bytestring before the first `=` is treated as key.
+It also acts as a mapping by the following convention: a list entry that contains an `=` character can be treated as a key-value pair, whereby the string before the first `=` is treated as key.
 Lists are represented in memory by a series of bytestrings, separated by a US (Unit Separator/31/1F) byte.
 Lists can be nested, where byte SI (Shift In/14/E) opens a nested list, and byte SO (Shift Out/15/F) closes it.